 For Those Seeking Employment

-graduates may find their experience and professional connections limited.
-Start by completing an internship to get your foot
+College graduates may find their experience and professional connections limited.
+Start by completing an internship to get your foot in the door.

 Some Final Advice